Winter22SOFE2720/Project-Template-W22-SOFE-2720/README.md

 # Project-Template
-### Please upload the project requirements in specified folders.
+### Please upload the project requirements creating similar folders in your project.
 ### Make sure to create a good report for each module.